-His previous Acquisition assignments include: Chief, Knowledge Base Engineer and later Assistant Program Manager for the DARPA Future Combat Systems Command and Control (FCS C2) program; Product Manager for the Army’s One Semi-Automated Forces (OneSAF) constructive simulation program at the Program Executive Office for Simulation, Training and Instrumentation (PEO STRI); and Project Manager for the Army Integrated Air and Missile Defense (AIAMD) Program, part of the Program Executive Office for Missiles and Space prior to moving to Washington DC to assume duties as the Chief of Staff for ASA(ALT).
+LTG Rasch has served in a variety of Infantry, Systems Automation and Acquisition assignments.
+His previous Acquisition assignments include: Assistant Program Manager for the DARPA Future Combat Systems Command and Control (FCS C2) program; Product Manager for the Army’s One Semi-Automated Forces (OneSAF) at the PEO for Simulation, Training and Instrumentation (PEO STRI); and Project Manager for the Army Integrated Air and Missile Defense (AIAMD) Program with PEO Missiles and Space.

-BG Rasch entered the Army through the University of Georgia ROTC Program in 1989 where he was commissioned as an Infantry Second Lieutenant.
+LTG Rasch entered the Army through the University of Georgia ROTC Program in 1989 where he was commissioned as an Infantry Second Lieutenant.
 He graduated Georgia with a Bachelors of Business Administration (BBA) in Management Information Systems.
-He later received a Masters of Science in Computer Science from Northwestern University and a Masters of Strategic Studies from the United States Army War College.
+He later received a Master of Science in Computer Science from Northwestern University and a Master of Strategic Studies from the United States Army War College.

-His military awards and decorations include the Legion of Merit with 1 oak leaf cluster, Meritorious Service Medal with 4 oak leaf clusters, Army Commendation Medal with 3 oak leaf clusters, Army Achievement Medal with 3 oak leaf clusters, National Defense Service Medal, Southwest Asia Service Medal with 2 Battle Stars, Global War on Terrorism Service Medal, Kuwaiti Kuwait Liberation Medal, Saudi Arabian Kuwait Liberation Medal, Army Service Ribbon, Overseas Service Ribbon, Combat Infantryman Badge, Expert Infantryman Badge, Ranger Tab and Senior Parachutist Badge.
+His military awards and decorations include the Army Distinguished Service Medal, the Legion of Merit with 1 oak leaf cluster, Meritorious Service Medal with 4 oak leaf clusters, Army Commendation Medal with 3 oak leaf clusters, Army Achievement Medal with 3 oak leaf clusters, Combat Infantryman Badge, Expert Infantryman Badge, Ranger Tab, and Senior Parachutist Badge.

-Brigadier General Rasch is married to the former Shawndell Mann from Sebring, Florida.
-They have two children — a daughter, Darby, and a son, Michael.
+Lieutenant General Rasch is married to the former Shawndell Mann from Sebring, Florida.
+They have two children.